Il Mercato: Racing statistics

+Stud career

 Il Mercato was retired to stand at stud at Haras La Pasion in Argentina.
 In order to give him time to re-acclimatize to Argentina and heal from his injury, his first year at stud was postponed to 2020.
 During his first year at stud, Il Mercato covered 100 mares, including American Whisper, the dam of three G1 winners.